-While both Visa and Mastercard are both huge payment processing networks, there are some differences in their acceptance at merchants and the fees that they charge.
-Both companies also have different financial metrics such as revenue, net income and employee count.
+While both Visa and MasterCard are huge payment processing networks, there are some differences in their acceptance at merchants and the fees that they charge.
+This comparison also examines the companies' size, employee headcount and financial metrics such as revenue, net income.

 VISA (Visa International Service Association) and MasterCard are both payment processing institutions that are each owned jointly by thousands of participating financial institutions that issue and market VISA and MasterCard products (mainly credit and debit cards).